-Spider-Man: No Way Home has finally swung into theatres and Peter Parker’s got his hands full.
-Thanks to Doctor Strange’s magic (and Peter’s interference) the multiverse is collapsing in on itself allowing Spider-Man villains from parallel dimensions to enter the Marvel Cinematic universe.
+Who is the Green Goblin?
+Spider-Man: No Way Home swung into theatres in 2021, and Peter Parker had his hands full.
+Thanks to Doctor Strange’s magic (and Peter’s interference) the multiverse collapsed in on itself, allowing villains from parallel dimensions to enter the Marvel Cinematic universe.

-One such villain is the devilish industrialist Norman Osborn, better known as the Green Goblin.
-Widely considered Spider-Man’s nemesis (although some would argue Doctor Octopus deserves that title) the Green Goblin is one of the deadliest foes the Wallcrawler has ever had to face.
+This is Spider-Man bread and butter, and is the kind of adventure you’d find in the depths of many a comic book.
+One of the brilliant Spider-Man villains in No Way Home (reprising his role from the Raimi movie) is the devilish industrialist Norman Osborn, better known as the Green Goblin.
+Widely considered Spider-Man’s arch-nemesis (although some would argue Doctor Octopus deserves that title), the Green Goblin is one of the deadliest foes the Wallcrawler has ever had to face.

 But the Green Goblin has had a long and storied history both in and out of the comics, so how much do you really know about this emerald elf?
-Well, don’t worry whether you’re a Marvel scholar or a complete newbie we here at The Digital Fix have done the hard work for you documenting everything you need to know about this vile villain.
-Oh, and for the record, we’re only talking about the Norman Osborn version of the character; we don’t have time to get into Harry Osborn and the other pretenders to the goblin throne.
+Well, don’t worry whether you’re an MCU scholar or a complete newbie; we here at The Digital Fix have done the hard work for you, documenting everything you need to know about this vile villain.
+Oh, and for the record, we’re only talking about the Norman Osborn version of the MCU character; we don’t have time to get into Harry Osborn and the other pretenders to the goblin throne.

 Desperate to prove that his performance-enhancement serum works, Norman injects himself with the formula.
 While the serum does greatly enhance his physical attributes, it also creates a split personality.
 This new persona then steals Oscorp’s experimental glider and weapons, later named the Green Goblin by Jameson, flying off to seek revenge on those who wronged Osborn.